home

 AcrobatDocumentIcon.bmp Governor Stephen Hopkins of Rhode Island

-A governor of Rhode Island and Providence Plantations, who had observed the transit of Venus, needed to be disowned by the local Friends meeting because he was wearing Quaker attire
+A governor of Rhode Island and Providence Plantations, who had observed the transit of Venus,

-while refusing to manumit (free) his slaves.
-This man, Governor Stephen Hopkins, did agree with the idea of freedom —at least abstractly, at least to a certain extent—
+did agree with the idea of freedom --at least abstractly, at least to a certain extent-- as witness

-as witness the fact that (entirely disregarding the religious society's Peace Testimony) his shaky signature had appeared on our Declaration of Independence.
-It was such a sensitive situation that when the Religious Society of Friends
+had appeared on our Declaration of Independence.
+It was such a sensitive situation that

-disassociated itself from him, they didn't even let it be generally know for several years that this had been done.
-Never again would a state governor pretend to be a Quaker.
+let it be generally know for several years that this had been done.

 AcrobatDocumentIcon.bmp Friend Mary Dyer of Newport